 American Association for the Advancement of Science

 The American Association for the Advancement of Science is the world’s largest multidisciplinary science society, with science advocacy and communication making up a significant part of its mission.
-Among its many resources: science communication workshops and seminars, training fellowships for public engagement, and information resources for science policy advocacy.
+Among its many resources: the “Take Action” toolkit, public engagement resources, and information resources for science policy advocacy.

 American Chemical Society